 - About Us

-WASHINGTON, D.C., May 30, 2013 — Peter Neufeld, co-founder of the Innocence Project, will deliver the luncheon address during the Fourth Annual Prescriptions for Criminal Justice Forensics program hosted by the American Bar Association Criminal Justice Section on June 7 at Fordham University School of Law in New York.
+WASHINGTON, May 28, 2014 — Barry Scheck, co-director of the Innocence Project, will be among the speakers slated to discuss forensic evidence issues at the American Bar Association’s Fifth Annual Prescriptions for Criminal Justice Forensics program on June 6 at Fordham University School of Law in New York.

 Fordham University School of Law

 New York, NY 10023

 Speaking at 2:30 p.m., Scheck will discuss the duty of laboratories to correct incorrect statements of fact and opinion when other information suggests that an individual has been wrongly convicted.

 MacDonnell Ulsch, managing director of cybercrime and breach response at PricewaterhouseCoopers, will delivery keynote remarks on Fourth Amendment and digital privacy rights during the conference luncheon at 11:30 a.m.

 Other experts will lead programming on legal and forensic science developments concerning post-conviction litigation ethics in wrongful conviction cases, DNA profiling and cybersecurity and breach response.

 Program highlights include: